Mitzi Gaynor: Honors and legacy

+Awards and recognition

 On October 14, 2006, the NY Alumni "adopted" Gaynor as an official "New Yorker" at Beverly Hills High School.
 New York City mayor Michael Bloomberg issued a proclamation paying tribute to her distinguished career as a singer, dancer, actress, and writer.

-On April 10, 2007, she was honored by the Museum of Television & Radio in Los Angeles with a special evening celebrating her television specials of the 1960s and 1970s.
-The sold-out event Mitzi Gaynor Razzle-Dazzle!: The Special Years featured a screening followed by a panel discussion with Gaynor, designer Bob Mackie, and director-choreographer Tony Charmoli.
-In conjunction with the event, the museum also featured the month-long gallery exhibit Mitzi by Mackie, featuring Bob Mackie's Emmy-winning costumes from her specials along with a selection of costumes from Gaynor's legendary stage shows and concert appearances.
+In 2007, Gaynor was honored by the Museum of Television & Radio in Los Angeles at an event celebrating her television work.
+In conjunction with the event, the museum mounted Mitzi by Mackie in its Bell Family Gallery, featuring 26 costumes designed by Bob Mackie for Gaynor, along with a selection of Mackie's matching sketches.

 On March 8, 2009, Gaynor was honored with the 2009 Boston Youth Moves lifetime achievement award, presented by Chita Rivera at Swellegance, the Boston Youth Moves annual fundraiser in Boston.

+On July 10, 2009, she was honored with the Tremaine 2009 Entertainer of the Year Award at the Joe Tremaine Dance Conventions and Competitions national finals gala in Orlando, Florida.

-On November 7, 2009, Gaynor was honored with Chapman University's lifetime achievement in the arts award during the 28th annual American celebration gala night at Chapman University in Orange, California.
-On July 10, 2009, she was honored with the Tremaine 2009 entertainer of the year award from the Joe Tremaine dance competition nationals final gala in Orlando, Florida.
+On November 7, 2009, Gaynor was honored with Chapman University's Lifetime Achievement in the Arts Award during the 28th annual American Celebration gala at Chapman University in Orange, California.

 On April 13, 2010, she was honored with the Bob Harrington Lifetime Achievement Award at the 25th annual Bistro Awards in New York City.

-On April 18, 2010, Gaynor won the 2010 National Academy of Television Arts and Sciences − New York Chapter Emmy Award for Outstanding Entertainment Program/Special for her public television musical documentary Mitzi Gaynor: Razzle Dazzle!
+On April 18, 2010, Gaynor won the 2010 National Academy of Television Arts and Sciences – New York Chapter Emmy Award for Outstanding Entertainment Program/Special for her public television musical documentary Mitzi Gaynor: Razzle Dazzle!
 The Special Years.

 On September 10, 2016, Gaynor was honored with the inaugural Legend Award from Nigel Lythgoe's Dizzy Feet Foundation.

-On September 30, 2017, Gaynor was inducted into the Great American Songbook Hall of Fame, which celebrates lyricists, composers, and performers who helped to create “the soundtrack of our lives” with their contribution to American Popular song, by its founder Michael Feinstein.
+On September 30, 2017, Gaynor was inducted into the Songbook Hall of Fame.

+Preservation

+Gaynor donated an extensive collection of notated music, charts, and other memorabilia created for Gaynor's shows, nightclub acts, and television specials to the Great American Songbook Foundation in 2017.